GGBall: Graph Generative Model on Poincar\'e Ball: Method

 \subsection{Latent Distribution Modeling}

 After training the encoder and decoder, we aim to model a prior over the latent space for generation.
-Unlike Euclidean spaces, defining generative processes in hyperbolic geometry is challenging due to the absence of canonical noise and well-defined stochastic dynamics~\citep{fu2024hyperbolic}.
+Unlike Euclidean spaces, defining stochastic generative processes in hyperbolic geometry is challenging due to the absence of canonical noise and well-defined stochastic dynamics~\citep{fu2024hyperbolic}.
 To address this, we adopt flow-based models, which offer flexible and deterministic mappings without relying on stochastic processes.
+While autoregressive model is another choice, it underperforms FM on preliminary experiments, and we leave the exploration for future work.

-\paragraph{Poincaré Flow Matching.} Flow-based generative models ~\cite{lipman2023flow} define a time-varying vector field $u_{t}(\bm z_{t})$ that generates a probability path $p_{t}(\bm z_{t})$, transitioning between the base distribution $p _{0}(\bm z_{0})$ and the target distribution $p_{1}(\bm z_{1})$.
-In order to learn the vector field which lies in the tangent space $\mathcal{T}_{z_t}\mathcal{M}$ of $\bm z_t \in \mathbb{B}_c^n $ efficiently, following ~\cite{chen2024flow}, we minimize the Riemmanian conditional flow matching objective:
+\paragraph{Poincaré Flow Matching.} Flow-based generative models~\citep{lipman2023flow} define a time-varying vector field $u_{t}(\bm z_{t})$ that generates a probability path $p_{t}(\bm z_{t})$, transitioning between the base distribution $p _{0}(\bm z_{0})$ and the target distribution $p_{1}(\bm z_{1})$.
+In order to learn the vector field which lies in the tangent space $\mathcal{T}_{z_t}\mathcal{M}$ of $\bm z_t \in \mathbb{B}_c^n $ efficiently, following~\cite{chen2024flow}, we minimize the Riemmanian conditional flow matching objective:

 We define $p(\bm z_0) = \mathcal{N}{_\mathbb{B}}(\mathbf{0}, \frac{1}{\sqrt{d}}\mathbf{I})$~\citep{mathieu2019continuous} as the prior in hyperbolic space, and $\bm z_1$ as the hyperbolic latent encoding of graph data.
 The interpolation path is computed via deterministic geodesic interpolation $\bm z_t = \exp_{\bm z_1}\left(\kappa(t)\log_{\bm z_1}(\bm z_0)\right)$, with $\kappa(t)= 1-t$.